Solving Dynamic Optimization Problems to a Specified Accuracy: An Alternating Approach using Integrated Residuals: Example Problems

 For further exploration, Figure~\ref{fig:CartPole_Sol_Comp_HS8_PF} highlights the trade-off between solution accuracy and optimality.
 The figure shows a distinctive Pareto front formed by multiple DAIR solutions with different termination conditions depending on the requested error magnitudes.
 Direct collocation, on the other hand, is only capable of generating a single solution that is clearly dominated by DAIR solutions.
 This demonstrates the advantage of the DAIR scheme over direct collocation in terms of flexibility and Pareto optimality.

 It is also important to note that due the system being open-loop unstable, a closed-loop implementation of the DOP solution will be necessary in practice.
-When implemented on-line as in NMPC, there will be another trade-off process between the DOP solution accuracy and closed-loop performance --- the most accurate open-loop DOP solution may not always be preferred \cite{BulatParetoFront}.
-Therefore the flexibility of the DAIR scheme to reliably solve a DOP to a specific accuracy level while ensuring Pareto optimality makes it a highly desirable method against other alternatives.
+When implemented on-line as in NMPC, there will be another trade-off process between the DOP solution accuracy and closed-loop performance --- the most accurate open-loop DOP solution may not always be preferred~\cite{BulatParetoFront}.
+Therefore the flexibility of the DAIR to reliably solve a DOP to a specific accuracy level while ensuring Pareto optimality makes it a highly desirable method.

-Although the MIRNS error is a good measure for solution accuracy, the MIRNS error has limitations due to the weighted norm computation, and because a practical metric for solution accuracy can be problem- and designer-dependent.
-For this example in particular, what really matters would be the differences between the target state values at terminal time and the ones achieved, especially concerning the up-vertical orientation of the pendulum.
-Figure~\ref{fig:CartPole_Sol_Comp_HS8_PF} illustrates this aspect by making the sizes of the circles proportional to $\|y_1(t_f)-1,2(\theta_1(t_f)-\pi),\dot{y}_1(t_f), \dot{\theta}_1(t_f) \|_2$, a measure of terminal constraint violation.
-With this metric, the value corresponding to the smallest and largest circles shown in the figure is 0.46 and 11.05, respectively.
+Although the MIRNS error is a good measure for solution accuracy, it has limitations due to the weighted norm computation, and because a practical metric for solution accuracy can be problem- and designer-dependent.
+For this example in particular, what really matters would be the differences between the target state values at terminal time and the ones achieved.
+Figure~\ref{fig:CartPole_Sol_Comp_HS8_PF} illustrates this aspect by making the sizes of the circles proportional to $\|y_1(t_f)-1,\theta_1(t_f)-\pi,\dot{y}_1(t_f), \dot{\theta}_1(t_f) \|_2$, a measure of terminal constraint violation.
+With this metric, the value corresponding to the smallest and largest circles shown in the figure is 1.36 and 10.67, respectively.
 By observing that the sizes of the circles are generally in correspondence with the values of the MIRNS error, we may conclude that, for this example, the MIRNS error is a suitable metric both theoretically and practically.

-Figure \ref{fig:CartPole_Sol_Comp_HS8_ResError} illustrates the trends in the reduction of the MIRNS error as the mesh becomes denser, for some of the methods in the earlier comparisons.
-It can be seen that, although the gradient of the lines are similar (limited to the order of the discretization type), IRM-based methods show a clear advantage in obtaining solutions with higher accuracy than direct collocation for the same discretization mesh.
+Figure \ref{fig:CartPole_Sol_Comp_HS8_ResError} illustrates the trends in the reduction of the MIRNS error as the mesh becomes denser.
+It can be seen that, although the gradient of the lines limited by the degree of the finite element polynomial, DAIR shows a clear advantage in able to obtain solutions with higher accuracy than direct collocation for the same discretization mesh.